Best practices with collecting feedback and feature requests in Intercom

 Channel One: feedback buried in sales and support conversations

 With this channel of feedback, the best practice is for your sales and support team to manually gather the feedback.
 Noora makes this super simple.
 The first step is to install our Chrome browser extension (you can find it here).
-Once you have the extension installed, you can use Intercom as you currently do today - however, now when a user gives you an interesting insight or snippet of feedback, you can highlight the text and press Ctrl/Cmd+Shift+Y. The Noora browser extension will now pop up, with the highlighted text filled in, a link to the conversation in Intercom, as well as the email of the contact that provided the quote.
+Once you have the extension installed, you can use Intercom as you currently do today - however, now when a user gives you an interesting insight or snippet of feedback, you can highlight the text and press Ctrl/Cmd+Shift+Y. The Noora browser extension will now pop up, with the highlighted text filled in, a link to the conversation in Intercom, as well as the email of the person in Intercom that provided the quote.

 Noora's Chrome browser extension makes it pain-free to collect insights from Intercom conversations